doughnuted/pybibx/README.md

 Correction and Manipulation Capabilities:
 - a) Filter the .bib, .csv or .txt file by Year, Sources, Bradford Law Cores, Countries, Languages and/or Abstracts (Documents with Abstracts)
-- b) Merge Authors, Institutions, Countries, Languages and/or Sources that have multiple entries
+- b) Merge Authors, Institutions, Countries, Languages, Sources and/or References that have multiple entries
 - c) Merge different or the same database files one at a time.
 The preference for information preservation is given to the old database, so the order of merging matters (consult **Examples 04 and 05**)

 ## Usage